myhackedbrain/myhackedbrain/README.md

-- 👋 Hi, I’m Shashwat Anand
+- 👋 Hi, I’m Shashwat Anand and I am 17 years old
-- 👀 I’m interested in Machine Learning and Neural Networks and Algorithms
+- 👀 I’m interested in Web Development , Flutter Development and MERN Stack
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently Javascript
-- 💞️ I’m looking to collaborate on Machine learning projects and trainig neural networks and developing complex algorithms
+- 💞️ I’m looking to collaborate on open source projects
-- 📫 Contact me on : s.anand7771@gmail.com
+- 📫 Contact me on : s.anand9786@gmail.com

 <!---
 myhackedbrain/myhackedbrain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.